-Add 2 tablespoon mango pickle masala with oil, 2 tablespoon Kasuri methi, and 1 teaspoon lime juice (optional) and mix well.
+Add 2 tablespoon mango pickle masala with oil and 2 tablespoon Kasuri methi and mix well.

 Frequently Asked Questions

-Making achari masala at home is very easy and it also stores well in an airtight container in a dry and cool place for about a month.
-If you want to keep it for longer, then refrigerate it for about 2 months.
+Making achari masala at home is very easy, and it also stores well in an airtight container in a dry and cool place for about a month.
+If you want to keep it longer, refrigerate it for about 2 months.

 Check out the detailed post to make achari masala here.

-Mango pickle tastes the best when added to these curries because of its spicy tangy taste.
+Mango pickle tastes the best when added to these curries because of their spicy, tangy taste.
 You can try using other variations like lime or green chili pickle.

 Replace plain yogurt with any plant-based yogurt to make it vegan.

 There is asafetida (hing) added in most pickles.
-Check the mango pickle masala that you are using for hing or skip adding it.
+Check the mango pickle masala you use for hing, or skip adding it.
 The rest of the ingredients are gluten-free.

-You can also serve it along with steamed rice, raita, and a salad of your choice for a simple weekday meal.
+You can also serve it with steamed rice, raita, and a salad for a simple weekday meal.

-I would recommend you to make achari bhindi fresh, but if you if have leftovers, just store them for about a day or two in an airtight container in the refrigerator.
+I recommend making achari dahi bhindi fresh, but if you have leftovers, store them in the refrigerator for about a day or two in an airtight container.
 As it has yogurt, it doesn’t last for long.